HackerYou/HYFallBootcamp2014/2-Design/Week 4/Day 1/design_theory.md

 Lesson 20: Deciding What's Good: Design Principles

-# Design Critique
+# Design Critique Exercise

 As a group you will conduct a design critique.
-Take the websites that you have built so far and "put them under the microscope".
+Take some of the websites that you have built so far and "put them under the microscope".
 How do the websites look and function now that you know a bit more about design?

 The "POSSIBLE DISCUSSION POINTS / QUESTIONS TO USE" section of the following article might be handy: http://scottberkun.com/essays/23-how-to-run-a-design-critique/.
 Your design critiques should also consider typography, colour, white space, visual hierarchy, user experience, etc.